rahulroy-io/my-git-guidelines/README.md

    - `git checkout <branch-name>` - Switches to the specified branch.
    - `git branch -d <branch-name>` - Deletes the specified branch.
    - `git branch -m <new-branch-name>` - Renames the current branch.
+   - `git branch` - shows all local branches.
+   - `git branch -a` - shows all local and remote branches.

    Renaming a branch is easy!
 Just use `git branch -m <new-branch-name>` to give your branch a new name.